krasimirstoev/ariel/README.md

 1.  **Initialization**: The script reads command-line parameters and configuration files.
 2.  **IP Address Checking**: For each IP address in the specified network, the script performs DNS queries against all DNSBL domains listed in `dnsbl.conf`.
 3.  **Result Processing**: If an IP address is found in a blacklist, the result is recorded and included in the summary email.
-4.  **Email Notification**: After completing the checks, the script sends a summary email to all addresses listed in `email.conf`.
+4.  **Email Notification**: After completing the checks, the script sends a summary email to all addresses specified via `--email=` argument.
 5.  **Logging**: Throughout execution, the script logs information to log files for easy tracking.

 ## Setting Up Cron Jobs 🕒